centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/discovery/services-discovery.md

 ## Manually test a rule

-You can run manually discovery using following options:
+You can run discovery manually using the following options:

 | Directive       | Type    | Description                                                                   |
 |-----------------|---------|-------------------------------------------------------------------------------|